jelie-05/Radar-Gesture-Recognition/README.md

 A simple CNN model is used to allow efficient deployment on the custom TPU board.

 **Training**
-To train the model on annotated radar data, run:
+To train the model on annotated radar data, run from the root:

 <!-- ```bash
 python src/train.py